hadley/adv-r/OO-essentials.md

 foo <- structure(list(), class = "foo")
 ```

-You can do this for any object described in [[data-strutures]] and for functions.
-More exotic objects (like symbols and environments) will need to be wrapped in a list.
+You can determine the class of any object using `class(x)`, and check if an object inherits from a specific class using `inherits(x, "classname")`.
+The class of an S3 object can be a vector, which describes behaviour from most specific to least specific.
+For example, the class of the `glm()` object is `c("glm", "lm")` indicating that it inherits behaviour from `"lm"`.
+Class names are usually lower case, and you should using `.` in class names.
+Otherwise, opinion is mixed whether to use underscores (`my_class`) or upper camel case (`MyClass`) for multiword class names.

-While class is stored as an attribute, it's better to modify it using the `class()` function, since this communicates your intent more clearly.
+You can add a class attribute to any object described in [[data-strutures]] and to functions.
+More exotic objects with reference semantics (like symbols and environments) will need to be first wrapped in a list.

-Most S3 classes will provide a constructor function:
+Most S3 classes provide a constructor function:

 ```R
 foo <- function(x) {